 Selecting a column using the $ operator.

-Note, both of the examples above will remove missing values.
+Note both of the examples above will remove missing values.
 This, of course, means that they will not be counted at all.
-In some cases, however, we may want to know how many missing values there are in a column as well.
-In the next section, we will therefore have a look at an argument that we can use (i.e., useNA) to count unique values and missing values, in a column.
-First, however, we are going to add 10 missing values to the column sex:
+In some cases, however, we may also want to know how many missing values there are in a column.
+In the next section, we will therefore have a look at an argument that we can use (i.e., useNA) to count unique values and missing values in a column.
+First, however, we are going to add ten missing values to the column sex:

 df_nan <- df